 - Increase in average room temperature at home and work,

-- And a decrease in smoking.
+- And a decline in smoking.

-Yes smoking increases your testosterone levels.
-But the other side effects far out weigh that benefit.
+Yes, smoking increases your testosterone levels.
+But the other side effects far outweigh that benefit.

-How To Increase Your Testosterone Levels Without Steroids
+5 Ways To Increase Your Testosterone Levels Without Steroids